sitedata/checklyhq.com/site/content/docs/api-checks/variables.md

 - Query parameters values
 - Basic authentication username and password

-When typing in most of the variable-enabled fields we show a small helper popup to help with selecting of the right variable.
+When typing in most of the variable-enabled fields we show a small helper popup to help select the right variable.

 ![access variables](/docs/images/api-checks/access-variables.png)